Astrophysics (Index)About

 (two-quark particles)

-A meson is a composite particle comprised of two quarks, generally a quark and an antiquark (antimatter equivalent).
+A meson is a composite particle comprised of two quarks, generally a quark and an antiquark (a quark's antimatter-equivalent).
+There are numerous kinds of mesons, depending upon the combination of quarks, that very in mass and electric charge, one type being the pion.

-Note that at some point in its history, particle physics refined the definition of a meson as more was learned, such that some particles no longer fit the definition.
+Note that at some point in its history, particle physics refined the definition of a meson as more details of particle-interaction was discovered, such that some particles previously classified as mesons no longer fit the definition.
 For example, before this change, the muon was considered a type of meson.

 (physics,particle)